DeisherJohn/DailyCodingSolutions/docs/_posts/2019-05-11-problem1-solution.md

 **Answer Two**

 Assuming that the a space complexity of _O(n)_ is acceptable, a better option would be to remember the previous numbers as you iterate the list the first time.
 To meet the requirement of _O(n)_ however we need to store numbers we have seen in a way that is easy to recall.
 Python's set() data structures have a constant lookup and insertions time since they are based on hash tables.
-Using a set to store the complemetns of any numbers we check will allow us to make only one pass of the data.
+Using a set to store the complements of any numbers we check will allow us to make only one pass of the data.

 The following code runs in _O(n)_ time and has a space complexity of _O(n)_.